InfinityVM/InfinityVM/book/src/coprocessor/run.md

 ## Docker

-We do not yet have a public docker repository, but you can build yourself with [this docker image](https://github.com/InfinityVM/InfinityVM/blob/main/Dockerfile.coproc-node) in the InfinityVM repo
+We do not yet have a public docker repository, but you can build [this docker image](https://github.com/InfinityVM/InfinityVM/blob/main/Dockerfile.coproc-node) located in the InfinityVM repo.

 ## Build from source

 To build from source, you will need `rustc` greater >= 1.79.
 We recommend building with the release profile.
-To build with cargo, from the root of the InfinityVM repo you can run `cargo build --bin coprocessor-node --release`.
+To build with cargo, from the root of the [InfinityVM repo](https://github.com/InfinityVM/InfinityVM/tree/main) you can run `cargo build --bin coprocessor-node --release`.

 ## Configuration